 Win on the web by avoiding these mistakes…

 Keywords are the core of search marketing.
-An example of keywords may be “Internet marketing for lawyers,” or “legal website design Florida,” or “best criminal lawyer in Miami.”
-Where most go wrong is either blindly trusting a budget ‘SEO guy’ who doesn’t understand the industry and what terms real customers are using, or just setting and forgetting it.
+A couple examples of keywords may be “internet marketing for lawyers,” “legal website design Florida” or “best criminal lawyer in Miami.”
+Where most go wrong is either blindly trusting a budget ‘SEO guy’ who does not understand the industry and what terms real customers are using, or just setting and forgetting it.

-To the outsider ‘Crime in Miami’ might sound relevant, but may be unlikely to yield any real clients.
-Instead it may just burn your budget and flood your site with people that aren’t interested in your services.
+To the outsider, the keyword “crime in Miami” might sound relevant for a criminal lawyer, but may be unlikely to yield any real clients.
+Instead, it may burn your budget and flood your site with people that are not interested in your services.